JRODOS - Decision Support Systems

-We have been developing the real-time on-line decision support system RODOS for operational use in the national emergency centres of European countries since about 1990.
-During the European Commission’s 4th Framework Programme terminated in 1999, 40 institutions from 20 countries of the EU, the GUS Republics Belarus, Russia and Ukraine, as well as Poland, Hungary, Czech and Slovak Republic and Romania were involved in the RODOS development.
-In the participating countries, the RODOS system was installed in its newest prototype version.
-Main responsibility for the system developments and the co-ordination of the RTD work was with the Accident Consequence Group of the Institute for Nuclear and Energy Technologies (IKET) of Forschungszentrum Karlsruhe (now KIT).
+We have been developing the real-time online decision support system JRODOS (Real-time On-line DecisiOn Support) for operational use in emergency response centres of European countries since about 1990.
+During the 4th Framework Programme of the European Commission, which ended in 1999, about 40 institutions from almost 20 countries of the EU, the CIS republics of Belarus, Russia and Ukraine, as well as Poland, Hungary, the Czech and Slovak Republics and Romania were involved in the development of RODOS.
+The RODOS system in its latest prototype version has been installed in these countries.
+The ITES working group "Accident Management Systems" at the Karlsruhe Research Center (now KIT) was and is mainly responsible for RTD work and its coordination.

-KIT - Karlsruhe Institute of Technology
+KIT - Karlsruher Institut of Technology

-D- 76344 Eggenstein-Leopildshafen
+D- 76344 Eggenstein-Leopoldshafen

-Telephone: +49 721 608 22480
+Tel: +49 721 608 22480

-Fax: +49 721 608 25508
+Fax: +49 721 608 28452